Rafael Coronel: Curriculum

 1973 (May 9- July 15) – He exhibited La rata en el queso 2, Madrugada en la Merced 1, Santa Martha Acatitla: Lourdes; la rata verde, la rata en la mostaza y Tacubaya: la muerte de la libélula.

 1974 (February 15) – Participated in an exposition at The B. Lewin Galleries, Beverly Hills, California, USA known as "Rafael Coronel major exhibition".

 (March 15) – He received the invitation to participate in the I Bienal Internacional de Pintura Figurativa "The new image of the paint” in Japan (Tokyo and Osaka).
 Televisa hire him to paint 100 paintings.
 He delivered 117 but these were destroyed as a consequence of the earthquake in 1985.

 1975 (May) – He donated to the Museum of Modern Art of Mexico City Tacubaya: la muerte de Libélula.
 He exhibited in The B. Lewin Galleries, Beverly Hills, California, USA.
 He was invited in the "An Evening the Stars", where he received a diploma.

 1976 – Ines Amor, Director of the Gallery of Mexican Art, was sick so it was difficult to go to the gallery and it caused the separation between Rafael and the Gallery.
 He became exclusive painter in Mexico of the Gallery Misrachi, S.A.

-1977 (February 19, June–July) – “collective exhibition” Recent Latín American Drawigs (1969–1976) Lines of vision", sponsored by the International Exhibition Foundation, New York.
+1977 (February 19, June–July) – “collective exhibition” Recent Latín American Drawings (1969–1976) Lines of vision", sponsored by the International Exhibition Foundation, New York.
 He participated on the Five Figures Piece.

 1979 (May 23) Was the tribute to Pedro Coronel and Rafael Coronel in Zacatecas, Zacatecas; organized by the government and the University Festejos de la IX Feria Nacional.
 Francisco Garcia Salinas declared Mr. Rafael Coronel Arroyo as a distinguished student.

 1987 (April 20) – He participates in the collective exhibition “Mexico Contemporany Art” in the ITESM campus Mexico City.